 RISK FACTORS AND PATHOGENESIS OF VENOUS THROMBOEMBOLISM

 In 1856, Virchow proposed his triad of factors leading to intravascular coagulation, including stasis, vessel wall injury, and hypercoagulability.
 Risk factors for VTE are based on these processes (Table 75–1).
-VTE is considered to be provoked in the presence of a temporary or reversible, usually acquired, risk factor (eg, surgery, trauma, immobilization, pregnancy) within the last 3 months before the diagnosis and unprovoked in the absence thereof.13 The presence of a persistent, sometimes inherited, risk factor may affect the decision of the duration of anticoagulation therapy after a first episode of VTE.
-The ...
+VTE is considered to be provoked in the presence of a temporary or reversible, usually acquired, risk factor (eg, surgery, trauma, immobilization, pregnancy) within the last 3 months before the diagnosis and unprovoked in the absence thereof.13 The presence of a persistent, sometimes inherited, risk factor may affect the decision of the duration of anticoagulation therapy after a first episode of ...